ucbepic/docetl/docs/execution/running-pipelines.md

 - Default model
 - Datasets
 - Operations
-- Pipeline specification (steps and output)
+- Pipeline specification (steps and output configuration)

 Once you have your pipeline configuration ready, you can execute it using the `docetl run` command if you're confident that this pipeline is suitable for your task and data.
 This is typically the case when your documents are relatively small and your task is straightforward.